Digital Water

-Putting Water 4.0 into practice, Cyber Physical Systems (CPS) are the drivers of the optimal networking of vitual and real water systems: planning, construction and operation are imbued by software.
-This entails an intelligent networking of water consumers (agriculture, industry and households) and components for a future-compliant water infrastructure with the environment and the water cycle, following a holistic approach along the value chain.
-Furthermore Water 4.0 provides transparency for water users covering current needs and providing opportunities for future-compliant, creative jobs in water management.
+This enables the intelligent interconnection of water users (agriculture, industry and households) and components within a sustainable water infrastructure with the environment and the water cycle, whilst pursuing a holistic approach across the value chain.
+Furthermore, the working group’s activities aim to ensure a high level of transparency for water users, thereby meeting current needs and offering opportunities for sustainable, creative jobs in the water sector.

 GWP and the “Digital Twin” Project at the TU Berlin